ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     Do not jump directly to the core of the functionalities; start with the simple things and let the behavior progressively emerge from the iterative process.
     Let's take an idiotic example: imagine you want to sort elements of a list.
     Rather than giving a list of 10 numbers and making sure they are sorted in the end, start by passing an empty list (Great!
-We just found an edge-case!), then perhaps a list with one element (shocker, input and output should be the same...).
+We just found an edge case!), then perhaps a list with one element (shocker, input and output should be the same...).
     :::

-1. Once you get the basics, please be sure to wait until you discover some catastrophic production failure before incorporating any kind of testing strategy.
+4. Once you get the basics, please be sure to wait until you discover some catastrophic production failure before incorporating any kind of testing strategy.
-    You definitely want to lose financial transactions first or have a very strong bias in your model exposed to your users, that will motivate you.
+    You definitely want to lose financial transactions first or have a very strong bias in your model exposed to your users.
+    This should motivate you.
     Now let's back up a bit, and imagine after 6 months of crunching and regurgitating code, you're saying to your Product Manager that suddenly you want to write tests because one day you woke up and decided you cared about quality (hopefully after reading this rant).

     Now imagine that at the start of your project, you said to that blissfully unaware PM: "There shall be a test for every bit of code produced, and no test means no code, means no feature!"